TBD54566975/developer.tbd.website/blog/2023-06-01-ssi-console.md

 Console](https://console.benri.io serves as a gateway to the SSI services hosted at [SSI Service](https://ssi.benri.io).

-To learn more about how to use it, please visit SSI Console | TBD Developer Docs for more information.
+To learn more about how to use it, please visit the [SSI Console | TBD Developer Docs](https://developer.tbd.website/docs/ssi/ssi-console) for more information.